harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week3.md

 <img src="images/ctofine.png" width="800">

-### Choosing the Right Scale
 Choosing the correct scale for hyperparameters is crucial, as it can significantly influence the training process and final performance of a model.
 - For hyperparameters with a small countable and narrow range (hidden units: 50–100, layers: 2–4), we use **uniform scaling** as each value is equally likely to exist.
 - For hyperparameters with a wide range (learning rate α, decay rates β), we use **logarithmic scaling** to avoid oversampling some regions and neglecting others.

 Example:

-If α ranges from 0.0001 to 1, uniform sampling would concentrate most values between 0.1 and 1, skipping much of the lower end. thus we prefer using logarithmic scaling ( evenly sampling )
+If α ranges from 0.0001 to 1, uniform sampling would concentrate most values between 0.1 and 1, skipping much of the lower end, thus we prefer using logarithmic scaling ( evenly sampling )

 0.0001 can be written as 10^-4
 R = -4 * np.random.rand()